adallak/sglasso/README.md

 ```

-To select threshold via cross-validation use the function `CVsglasso'.
+To select threshold via cross-validation use the function `CVsglasso`.